Understand the minimum down payment you need to make on a two-wheeler and plan your bike purchase better with Bajaj Markets.

 Two-wheelers are a widely preferred mode of transportation, particularly for navigating congested city roads and narrow lanes.
-With numerous lenders offering financing options, purchasing a bike has become more convenient and accessible.
+Purchasing a bike has become more convenient and accessible with a two-wheeler loan.
+With numerous lenders offering affordable financing options online, getting a bike with lowest. down payment offers is now possible online.
+Here are the two-wheeler loan options you can explore on Bajaj Markets.

 A down payment also directly impacts the EMIs and total cost of your loan.
 When you make a larger up-front payment, your loan amount becomes lower, and as a result, the EMI also reduces.
 While you can opt for a zero down payment bike loan, it is advisable to make a down payment to reduce your loan amount and the interest payable.

 You can check several such scenarios within seconds with the help of a two-wheeler loan EMI calculator.
-The online calculator can help you evaluate the change in EMIs and the total borrowing cost as the down payment changes.
+The online calculator on Bajaj Markets can help you evaluate the change in EMIs and the total borrowing cost as your bike’s down payment changes.

 Here are the factors that influence the lowest down payment for a bike you purchase with a two-wheeler loan:

-Bike’s Model: If you decide to buy an expensive bike, lenders will require you to pay a higher down payment
+Bike’s Model: If you decide to buy an expensive bike, lenders might require you to pay a higher down payment.

-Policy of the Lenders: The down payment policies will differ based on the lender you choose, with some even offering zero down payment facility
+Policy of the Lenders: The down payment policies will differ based on the lender you choose, with some even offering zero down payment on a bike loan.

-Income: If you earn more, you might need to pay less down payment since lenders see you as a lower-risk customer
+Income: If you earn more, you might need to pay less down payment since lenders could see you as a lower-risk customer.

-Loan Tenure: The longer tenures may carry higher default risks, often leading to increased interest rates
+Loan Tenure: The longer tenures may carry higher default risks, often leading to increased bike loan interest rates.

-Your Current Repayment Capacity: If you are doing financially well, you may be able to make a larger down payment and get better loan terms
+Current Repayment Capacity: If you are doing financially well, you may be able to make a larger down payment and get better loan terms.

-Previous Relationship with the Financer: A positive prior relationship with the lender is more likely to get a two-wheeler loan with zero or minimal down payment
+Relationship with the Lender: A positive prior relationship with the lender is more likely to get a two-wheeler loan with zero or minimal down payment.

 Whether you choose to make a larger or a smaller down payment, it comes with its own benefits and limitations.
 Refer to the table below for more details: